-1.Years 1-3, Students receive a scholarship to cover the full costs of tuition.
+1.Years 1-3: Students receive a scholarship to cover the full costs of tuition.
 They are also paid a stipend of $18,000 for nine months, along with health insurance.
-During these three years, each student will be assigned to a faculty member as a Graduate Research Assistant (GRA).
-A GRA assists the faculty member in his/her research, and may from time to time help with teaching.
-The division of labor in these cases will be 70% dedicated to research work and 30% to teaching assistance.
-The goal of the GRA program is to provide opportunities for the student to develop strong research skills, and to contribute to an original research project.
-Research is comprised of analytical work, but also the grunt work that supports the final product.
-The GRA is expected to to assist with both components.
+During the first two years, each student will be assigned to a faculty member as a Graduate Research Assistant (RA).
+An RA assists the faculty member in his/her research, and may from time to time help with teaching.
+The goal of the RA program is to provide opportunities for the student to develop strong research skills, and to contribute to an original research project.
+During the third year, students will serve as Teaching Assistants (TA) for large lecture courses.
+As TA's for these courses, they will lead weekly small group discussion sections.
+They will be mentored by the instructuror of the course.

-Funding is guaranteed for three years provided that:
+Funding is guaranteed for five years provided that:

 Each student is evaluated at the end of each year and recommended by the Graduate Studies Committee for continued financial aid.